AbhishekMudaraddi/SecuredOrbit/README.md

 ## Troubleshooting

-### AWS Credentials Error
+### AWS Credentials Error (Docker)

-Make sure your AWS credentials are configured correctly.
-Check:
+When running in Docker, make sure AWS credentials are passed to the container:
-- Environment variables are set
-- AWS credentials file exists and is correct
-- IAM user has DynamoDB permissions
+- Use `--env-file .env` flag with a `.env` file containing credentials
+- Or pass credentials via `--env` flags
+- Or use `docker-compose up` which automatically loads `.env` file

+**Error**: `botocore.exceptions.NoCredentialsError: Unable to locate credentials` **Solution**: Ensure AWS credentials are provided to the Docker container via environment variables.

 ### Table Creation Error